SECURITIES AND EXCHANGE COMMISSION

 Report on Supply Chain Due Diligence and Results

 We have taken the following measures to exercise due diligence on the source and chain of custody of Conflict Minerals.
 We conducted a survey of our Suppliers using the template developed jointly by the EICC-GeSI, known as the Conflict-Free Sourcing Initiative (the "CFSI") Reporting Template (the "Template").
-This Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
+The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a company's conflict-free policy, engagement with its direct suppliers, and a listing of smelters the company and its suppliers use.
 In addition, the Template contains questions about the origin of Conflict Minerals included in their products, as well as supplier due diligence.
 Written instructions and recorded training illustrating the use of the tool is available on CFSI's website.
 The Template has been widely adopted by many companies in their due diligence processes related to Conflict Minerals.

 Because a significant portion of the Supplier respondents indicated that they were unsure of the origin of the component parts containing 3TG that they supplied to us, we were unable to determine with certainty the facilities used to process the necessary Conflict Minerals used in our Covered Products, the country of origin of the necessary Conflict Minerals used in our Covered Products, or the mine or location of origin of the Conflict Minerals used in our Covered Products.